 Kidney stones have become more common in children and teens over the past 20 years.
 They can occur in children of any age, even premature infants, but most stones occur in teens.

-Kidney stones happen when minerals and other elements normally found in urine join together to form a hard deposit in the urinary tract.
-They can also form if there are low amounts of other substances in the urine that normally help prevent stones from forming.
+Kidney stones happen when minerals and other substances normally found in urine join together to form a hard stone in the urinary tract.
+They can also form if there is not enough of other substances in the urine that help stop stones from forming.

-Stones typically form in the kidney and ureter, which is the tube that connects the kidney to the bladder.
-Rarely, they can form in the bladder.
+Stones typically form in the kidney and ureter, the tube that connects the kidney to the bladder.
+They rarely form in the bladder.

 Types of kidney stones

-There are many different types of kidney stones, but the most common types among U.S. children are made of the minerals calcium oxalate and calcium phosphate.
-More rarely, stones are made of uric acid (a digestive waste product), an amino acid called cystine or the mineral struvite.
+There are many types of kidney stones, but the most common among U.S. children are calcium oxalate and calcium phosphate stones.
+Less often, stones are made of uric acid (a waste product from eating certain foods and drinks), an amino acid (a building block of protein) called cystine, or the mineral struvite.

 How big are kidney stones?

-Kidney stones can range in size, with most measuring around 1/8-1/4 inch.
-If a child passes a stone while peeing, it is helpful to collect it if possible so your doctor can send it for laboratory testing.
-Figuring out what the stone is made of can help your child's doctor find ways to stop more stones from forming.
+Kidney stones vary in size, with most about 1/8-1/4 inch.
+If a child passes a stone while peeing, it is helpful to collect it if possible so your doctor can send it for lab testing.
+Finding out what the stone is made of can help your child's doctor find ways to stop more stones from forming.